SpaceVim/SpaceVim/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/SpaceVim/SpaceVim.svg)](http://isitmaintained.com/project/SpaceVim/SpaceVim "Percentage of issues still open")

-SpaceVim is a community-driven vim distribution that seeks to provide layer feature, especially for neovim.
-It offers a variety of layers to choose from. to create a suitable vim development environment, you just need to select the required layers.
+SpaceVim is a community-driven vim distribution that seeks to provide layer feature, compatible with vim and neoVim.
+Layers help collect related packages together to provide features.
+For example, the [lang#java layer](http://spacevim.org/layers/lang/java/) provides auto-completion, syntax checking, and debug support for java files.
+This approach helps keep configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.
+To install all the java features the user has just to add the `lang#java` layer to their dotfile.
 If you use SpaceVim, please star it on github.
 It's a great way of getting feedback and gives me the kick to put more time into development.

 ![welcome-page](https://cloud.githubusercontent.com/assets/13142418/26402270/28ad72b8-40bc-11e7-945e-003f41e057be.png)